code-423n4/2022-02-jpyc/README.md

 - Starts February 24 2022 00:00 UTC
 - Ends February 26 2022 23:59 UTC

-This repo will be made public before the start of the contest.
-(C4 delete this line when made public)

-[ ⭐️ SPONSORS ADD INFO HERE ]

 Previous JPYC's information, white paper, and more can be found [here](https://jpyc.jp).
-This time we developed
 ## Brief introduction
 JPYC protocol is an ERC20 compatible token.
 It allows minting of tokens by multiple entities, pausing all activity, freezing of individual addresses, rescuing of tokens and UUPS proxy pattern to upgrade the contract so that bugs can be fixed or features added.
 ## Protocol contracts' structure